xanning/Elysia/README.md

 ## An HLS media downloader and converter with quality, language (and more) selection

 - Go to Releases page, and download the Windows executable.
-For macOS / Linux, you'll need to run the Python file yourself, with ffmpeg & ytdlp binaries present (important)
+For macOS look below.

 - The URL you need to input is the HLS playlist link.